Economist Alvin E. Roth, Co-winner of the 2012 Nobel Prize in Economics to present the 2014 McKay Lecture, February 27th

-We congratulate our friend and past colleague Alvin E. Roth, currently the George Gund Professor of Economics at Harvard, for winning the 2012 Nobel Prize in Economics.
-The prize is shared with Lloyd Shapley, professor emeritus of economics and mathematics at UCLA.
-The prize was awarded "for the theory of stable allocations and the practice of market design."
+Alvin E. Roth, currently The Craig and Susan McCaw Professor of Economics at Stanford University and the 2012 Nobel Laureat in Economics, will present "Market Design: The Economist as Engineer".
+The Nobel Prize was awarded for "the theory of stable allocations and the practice of market design."
 Al began and completed much of his research on matching and market design while being the first University of Pittsburgh Andrew W. Mellon Professor of Economics, from 1982 to 1998.
 The combined use of theory and laboratory experiments was central to his work.
 Under Al's leadership, the department of economics at Pitt became, and is still regarded as a leader in experimental economics.

-The Department of Economics welcomes our new Assistant Professor
+The Department of Economics welcomes our new Professors

 Please visit our Employment Opportunities page for information on available positions within the Department of Economics.